 NATURE OF WORK

-Work is performed within established policies and procedures and is reviewed by a superior through conferences, reports, and observation of performance.
+Work is performed within established policies and procedures and is reviewed by a supervisor through conferences, reports, and observation of performance.

 Functions as lead counselor for high-risk employees.